 Most of the time, food allergy symptoms develop within a few minutes to two hours of consuming the food, depending on the kind of allergy.

 As already mentioned, IgE-mediated food allergies will present symptoms almost straight away.
 If someone experiences any of the symptoms we’re about to look at, they may be as a result of consuming food they’re allergic to.

 It’s important to bear in mind that not all allergic reactions are equal - some people might experience the following in a very mild way, whereas medical attention may be required for others.
 You should make your judgement on a case-by-case basis and always listen to the person experiencing the reaction and consider their medical history.

 The main symptoms of IgE-mediated food allergies are:

 In some cases, IgE-mediated food allergy reactions can be considerably more severe, resulting in anaphylaxis, which is also commonly known as anaphylactic shock.
 Anaphylaxis is a medical emergency with potentially life-threatening consequences, so if you suspect that someone is suffering from this condition, you must call 999 immediately.

 Symptoms of anaphylaxis can include all of the above to a more severe degree, in addition to the following more severe presentations:

-Many of the above present themselves most frequently with children and babies.
-Colic for instance can be caused by allergies.
+Many of the above signs of a food allergy present themselves most frequently in children and babies.
+For example, colic is a common problem in babies and can be caused by allergies.